 At this point I’m continuing to read widely and get a handle on the range of available approaches.

 The broad range I’d classify as from the sober to the fantastic.
 Most approaches begin by collecting all available data about a current segment of the industry and determining which sources are most credible or reliable.
 We always need a base point.

 The sober approach is to move from this base point using what are widely-accepted (in most media) as reasonable one- to three-year trends, and extrapolating from those.

 The “fantastic” approach is to move way out on a limb and try to detect one of the “tipping points” (to use Malcolm Gladwell’s well-worn phrase) or to understand where the chasm might be crossed (to use Geoffrey Moore’s well-known metaphor), and attempt to predict where major shifts might occur.

 In between these two extremes are a range of approaches, some practical, some problematic, but each fascinating in their own respect.

-The #1 fun site for futurists is Long Bets.
+A fun site for futurists is Long Bets.
 “Long Bets was started in 2003 as a project of The Long Now Foundation which was founded in 1996 as a 501(c)(3) public education nonprofit foundation, based in California….The originators of Long Bets are Stewart Brand, Douglas Carlston, Kevin Kelly & Stafford Matthews.”
-One bet already concluded was posited by Dave Winer and the $2,000 challenge was taken by Martin Nisenholtz.
+One bet already concluded was posited by Dave Winer and the $2,000 challenge was taken by Martin Nisenholtz (former vice president, digital operations at the NYT).
 Dave predicted that “In a Google search of five keywords or phrases representing the top five news stories of 2007, weblogs will rank higher than the New York Times’ Web site.”
 Dave won.

-But as we know, many, many factors are influencing the future of publishing: your challenge is to look at the bets and predictions on the site and figure out what the impact of each might be upon publishing.
+As we now know, many, many factors are influencing the future of publishing: your challenge is to look at the bets and predictions on the site and figure out what the impact of each might be upon publishing.